 - 30. April 2020

 - Posted by: Ingrida Jotkaite

 - Category: News

 “Climate Changes.
 Truth doesn’t” – the theme adopted by ERYICA and member organisations to celebrate European Youth Information Day 2020.
-Youth information centres which are member organisations of ERYICA were encouraged to develop different strategies to support the campaign which enables young people to reach reliable information whilst creating consciousness and awareness related to climate change.
+Youth information centres, which are member organisations of ERYICA, were encouraged to develop different strategies to support the campaign.
+The strategies should enable young people to reach reliable information whilst creating consciousness and awareness related to climate change.

 As a result, youth information officers within Agenzija Zghazagh opted to use the e-participation platform OPIN.
-Recognised as a resourceful tool to involve the young people in the process of attaining first-hand information from the young participants, allow them to participate in decision making by highlighting which information is meant to be provided to young people and bring forward their valuable opinions, all being relevant to climate change.
+It is a resourceful tool to involve young people because it allows them to bring forward their opions.
+Through OPIN you can get valuable first-hand information from young participants.
+OPIN allows them to participate in decision making by highlighting which information they need.
+This is all very useful in the debates about climate change.

 OPIN has proved to be the ideal tool to engage and involve young people during the campaign “Climate changes.
 Truth doesn’t”.
-Every week young people are encouraged to present their votes and share their comments relevant to local shopping, travelling and food waste.
-Following the termination of these online polls, youth information officers will take up the information and views brought forward by the young participants and develop infographics which are intended to be presented to policymakers and be of reliable reference to implement changes and develop other youth-oriented campaigns that provide the required information by young people.
+Every week young people are encouraged to cast their votes and share their comments relevant to local shopping, travelling and food waste.
+Following the termination of these online polls, youth information officers will take up the information and views brought forward by the young participants and develop infographics which are intended to be presented to policymaker.
+They can be a reliable reference to implement changes and develop other youth-oriented campaigns that provide the required information by young people.